mojaloop/documentation/mojaloop-technical-overview/event-framework/README.md

 Below find the current proposed standard HTTP Transport headers for tracing.

-Mojaloop has standardise on W3C Http Headers.
+Mojaloop only supports the W3C Http Trace Header standard at this time.

 #### 4.1.1 W3C Http Headers